engineerbaz/AWS-Cloud-Knowledge/all_Data.md

   - Can grant different permission to different people for different resource

 ### Manage IAM Users & their access
+- IAM Access can be created using
+  - AWS Management console
+  - AWS Command Line Tool
+  - API
+  - SDK

   - Access ID - if console
 - Username & password - if using chrome